king0913/academic-kickstart/content/authors/admin/_index.md

 I am a PhD candidate in [Sociology](https://sociology.wisc.edu) and an affiliate of the [Center for Demography and Ecology](https://cde.wisc.edu) at the University of Wisconsin-Madison.

-My research interests include social stratification, social demography, family, education, and survey methodology.
-My dissertation examines how social mobility and educational attainment influence family formation processes, including marriage and assortative mating.
+My research and teaching interests include social stratification, social demography, family, education, statistics, and survey methodology.
+My work broadsly examines how social mobility and educational attainment are related to family formation processes, including marriage and assortative mating.